-Parameter Firewall Rule Configuration Description A meaningful description about the purpose of this rule Mode Specifies whether the packets of this rule should be allowed or denied Source The source address of matching packets, can be any or specified by address/network.
+Parameter Firewall Rule Configuration Description A meaningful description about the purpose of this rule Action Specifies whether the packets of this rule should be allowed or denied log matches Throw a syslog message if rule matches Source The source address of matching packets, can be any or specified by address/network.
 Selecting on source MAC addreses is possible as well.